chrplr/PCBS/slides/lecture_clean_code.md

     elif is_distractor(stimulus):
         # [some other code ...]

-- **clear and expressive code** with few comments is superior to obscure code with lots of comments
+- **[CC4] Clear and expressive code** with few comments is superior to obscure code with lots of comments
-- does this need any comments?
+- Does this need any comments?

 ---

-Example from a past student
+Example from a past student:

----

     !python
     def distance_points(couple1,couple2):